Broder (restaurant): History and locations

 The business is co-owned by Peter Bro and Martin Hulth.

 Broder Café, also known as Café Broder or simply Broder, operates on Clinton Street in Southeast Portland's Hosford-Abernethy neighborhood.
 American chef Andrew Zimmern visited the eatery for an episode of the Travel Channel series The Zimmern List.

 In North Portland, Broder Nord opened on North Interstate Avenue, in the space previously occupied by Gotham Tavern.
 It had a seating capacity of approximately 90 people and featured a grab-and-go market.
 The restaurant relocated from Interstate Avenue to Mississippi Avenue, in the Boise neighborhood.
 In 2024, Broder Nord launched a hotdog window called Bra Hund (Swedish for "good dog").

 Broder Söder ("South" in Swedish) operates in Southwest Portland.
 It opened on August 4, 2015.

 Broder Øst operates in Hood River.
 The eatery's name translates to "Brotherly East" in Norwegian.
 Chad Hinman, a longtime manager at the original restaurant, is a co-owner.

 Broder Strand opened in Astoria in 2023.

+In 2026, Broder was among local restaurants, community organizations, and other businesses that joined the "We Are Rip City" campaign in support of the Moda Center renovation project.